 Restaurant-Style Chipotle Salsa comes together in as little as five minutes!
-Fresh and spicy, sure to be your new favorite salsa!
+It uses canned tomatoes combined with a few fresh ingredients for to make a fresh and spicy salsa!
+Sure to be your new favorite!

-I always seem to have a little jar of these chipotles in my fridge.
-They’re just so good in everything from tacos to chili, and well, this salsa.
-I’m telling you, once you fall in love with that little can of chipotle peppers in adobo, there’s no way out.
+Have you ever bought chipotle chiles in adobo?
+I always seem to have a little jar of it in my fridge.
+They're just so good in everything from tacos to chili, and well, this salsa.
+I'm telling you, once you fall in love with that little can of chipotle peppers in adobo, there's no way out.
 You start putting them in everything!
 Side note: did you know a chipotle pepper is just a dried jalapeño?
-I bet you didn’t!
+I bet you didn't!

 Ingredients in Restaurant-Style Chipotle Salsa